Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/aws-cloud-practitioner-essentials.md

   - It provides a consistent experience between on premises and the AWS Cloud, offering compute, storage, and networking components.
   - _Good for_: Low-latency applications, data processing in remote locations, migrating and modernizing legacy applications, and meeting regulatory compliance or data residency requirements

+### Recap
+This module gave you a practical understanding of AWS compute services, so you can choose the right tools for your applications.
+You learned when to use fully managed options like Lambda or Fargate, and when full control with Amazon EC2 made sense.
+You explored how containers solve deployment consistency issues and how AWS services, like Amazon ECS and Amazon EKS, simplify managing and scaling containerized applications.
+You also discovered services like Elastic Beanstalk, AWS Batch, Lightsail, and Outposts, and how each supported specific use cases, from basic web hosting to large-scale batch processing or hybrid cloud environments.

 ## Module 4 - Going Global
 - `AWS edge locations` - Edge locations cache items like images, videos, and other resources, so that users can access the content they need with lower latency.
   - Edge locations offer multiple services to run closer to end users, including AWS networking services like Amazon CloudFront